Since 1965, Tennessee Craft has worked to continue and create Tennessee’s fine craft tradition.

 several years the cutoff rating for inviting artists has consistently risen

 2) Tennessee Craft upholds its quality with a two-tier review process.
 First, a team of jurors scores each application in a blind image review.
 A second review is conducted on-site to evaluate the content and quality of the objects.
 A standards committee also walks the fair to ferret out exhibitors whose work does not meet our eligibility guidelines.
 The process stresses quality, equal opportunity, fairness, and diversity.

-Success is measured by continued crowds and an increase in donor base and level of giving from individuals, corporations and foundations.
+Success is seen in the crowds who repeatedly turn out to support the fair, and by local t.v. coverage, typically by multiple channels, who broadcast the crowds and quality as an example of a premier Nashville event.
+Success is also measured internally by an increase in donor base and level of giving from individuals, corporations and foundations.
 Though anecdotal, an overwhelming proportion of customers share that they return year after year, visiting and appreciating the familiar while searching for the new and exciting.
 Stories are shared telling of significant gifts chosen from the artist to mark an anniversary, graduation or special date.
 Connection is created and Tennessee Craft’s mission of building appreciation and understanding of fine craft and connecting artist with their public is achieved.

 Artists acquire and refine skills for their craft and business through our workshops, formal and informal mentorships, demonstrations, scholarships and résumé-building exhibit opportunities.
 Participating in these activities connects one with a professional and social network that supports, educates, challenges and encourages the artist.